 No Bleeping Sounds

 Disqualify the obvious first.
 Check to make sure it’s properly plugged in and that the circuit breaker isn’t tripped.
-If that’s not the issue, you probably want to call Dave’s Appliance.
-However, if you know your way around a multimeter, you may be able to track down the problem on your own and fix it.

 The post Common Dishwasher Problems appeared first on Dave’s Appliance Service.